april 30, 2019

-When we got in to the hospital, I felt that I had control over the pain and didn’t need any anesthesia.
+When we got into the hospital, I felt that I had control over the pain and didn’t need any anesthesia.
 After an hour I started with nitrous oxide and asked the nurse to prepare an epidural for me.
-Everything went very quick and the pain accelerated rapidly.
+Everything went very quickly and the pain accelerated rapidly.
 Before the epidural began to work completely, the water broke and I started to feel that enormous pressure.
 It hurt like hell, but twenty minutes later Ulf was in my arms.
-When he was out I still had a lot of energy left, and I felt so happy about the fact the he came on the due date.
+When he was out I still had a lot of energy left, and I felt so happy about the fact he came on the due date.
 It was such a beautiful moment and I will remember it as the most amazing thing I have ever experienced.
 I got the revenge I wanted!

 Your first thought after seeing him?

 I was passed out when I met my first son for the first time, and I barely have any memories from that first moment.
-So this time, I thought a lot about that and how grateful I was about being awake and clear in my mind to remember the moment forever.
+So this time, I thought a lot about that and how grateful I was for being awake and clear in my mind to remember the moment forever.
 It was like all my senses were highly awake trying to register everything: his smell, his looks, the room, the light!

 Who do you think Ulf resembles more?
 You or Gustav?